opea-project/GenAIEval/evals/benchmark/README.md

 # OPEA Benchmark Tool

-This Tool provides a microservices benchmarking framework that uses YAML configurations to define test cases for different services.
+This Tool provides a microservice benchmarking framework that uses YAML configurations to define test cases for different services.
 It executes these tests using `stresscli`, built on top of [locust](https://github.com/locustio/locust), a performance/load testing tool for HTTP and other protocols and logs the results for performance analysis and data visualization.

 ## Features